Blockchain Code Sessions

 Professional Software Engineers interested in Corda, Academic and Students with good foundation in programming (Java).

 Please note that PLACES LIMITED TO 40 per course.
 We welcome all levels of programming knowledge.
 However, you must have some basic knowledge of programing, so please complete an 'introduction to programming' course before attending.
+You can find some very good introduction to programming courses on the following MOOCs:

 The Bartlett School of Architecture, 22 Gordon Street, University College London, WC1H 0QB